 Public housing is an important safety net for low income families and individuals to secure housing and avoid homelessness and instability.
 In 2008, the Kingston Community Development Agency merged with the Kingston Housing Authority to administer the entire City's Section 8 Housing Choice Vouchers.
-The combined Section 8 Housing Choice Vouchers is 359, though only 186 are being used due to lack of available apartments in Kingston for those with vouchers.
+The combined Section 8 Housing Choice Vouchers is 359, though 186 are being used.
 There is presently a waiting list of 106.
 The Kingston Housing Authority is the City of Kingston's Public Housing Authority which is run by an Executive Director and a Board of Directors, independent of the City of Kingston Municipal Government.
 The Kingston Housing Authority (KHA) is an organization with a proud history and enviable reputation.
 In 1948 its dream of quality, affordable housing for area citizens was formalized.
 In 1953, it was put into action with the opening of Colonial Gardens.
 Over the years, hundreds of apartments were constructed and have provided the foundations for family and elderly communities around Kingston.
 The KHA presently has 6 Housing Projects with a total number of units of 481.